DeFiFoFum/fullstack-turborepo-starter/README.md

 # Turborepo (NestJS + Prisma + NextJS + Tailwind + Typescript + Jest) Starter
+_This `fullstack-turborepo-starter` repo is a fork from the original [`fullstack-turborepo-starter`](https://github.com/ejazahm3d/fullstack-turborepo-starter).
+It was split from the original to take the repo in a unique direction._

 This is fullstack turborepo starter.
 It comes with the following features.